pc9795/ds-algo-java/notes/geeks_for_geeks/ds/linked_list.md

 Array memory is allocated from Data section(global array) or Stack section(local array).
 However memory for linked list is allocated from Heap section.

-Merge sort in doubly linked list is same as Linked List; only prev pointers have to be updated.

 **Explanation of a method of removing floyd cycle detection algorithm**
 ```
 1. Detect Loop using Floyd’s Cycle detection algorithm and get the pointer to a loop node.